GrossDesignCo/unnamed-astronav-game-idea/notes/ocean-and-waves.md

 ## Wind

 Maybe a game where the player has to figure out sailing mechanics, like angling the ship and sails relative to the wind?

+# Waves of grain

+Each stall of grass is like a vector that gets pushed around by waves of energy or particles flowing past it